 And, at the end of the day, they will get to experience the beautiful happiness of babies and children.
 Making kids happy with stories, books, music, and jokes make it all worthwhile.

-Stocking, checking, and managing are all good options for teenagers looking for a first job.
-Evantually they can work their way up into other positions, stocking shelves and cashiering.
+Stocking, checking, and managing are all excellent options for teenagers looking for a first job.
+Eventually they can work their way up into other positions, stocking shelves and cashiering.

 There are perks associated with discounts, depending on the store, and the shift flexibility will allow them to work around their high school, sport, and family obligations.